Permanent Residency Through Employment

 G-4 international organization retirees

-Please contact our office for more information on categories of individuals who may be eligible for the EB-4 immigrant visa.
+Please contact our office for more information on categories of individuals who may be eligible for this visa.

-Will my family also be granted admission to the United States?
+Will my family also gain admission to the United States?

 The spouse and children under the age of 21 of an EB-4 visa holder may also be admitted to the United States.
 Please contact us for more information to see if you are eligible.

-Whether your immigration concern is for a EB-4 immigrant visa or some other issue, you can count on our experience and dedication.
+Whether your immigration concern is for a visa or some other issue, you can count on our experience and dedication.

 Our immigration law firm can assist you with obtaining a green card, citizenship, marriage-based adjustment, work or other type of visas, deportation defense and asylum.
 An immigration law firm can also assist your business immigration issues by obtaining a Professional Foreign Workers Visa (H-1B), a Temporary Nonagricultural Workers Visa (H-2B), a Temporary Visitor for Business (B-1), a visa for Persons of Extraordinary Ability (O-1) and others.